Poogy in a Pita: Songs

 In 1990, the album was re-released on a CD, along with four bonus tracks that weren't included in the original release.
 Most of the bonus tracks are improvisations that were played during the band's rehearsals.

 Commercial performance

 The album made Kaveret the Band of the year in Kol Yisrael (for the second time), and the band's live shows continued to be a success.
-"Natati La Khayay" won the Song of the Year in 1974, and also reached the Israeli Annual Hebrew Song Chart.
-The songs "HaBalada Al Ari VeDerchi" came as No. 9 and "Shir HaMekhiron" came as No. 25.
+"Natati La Khayay" won the Song of the Year in 1974 and also reached the Israeli Annual Hebrew Song Chart.
+The songs "HaBalada Al Ari VeDerchi" reached No. 9 and "Shir HaMekhiron" reached No. 25 on the chart.